genericspecific/pi_workshop/pi_workshop.md

 # Deploy script 2

-- make it executable `chmod 744 deploy.sh`
+- make it executable
+- `chmod 744 deploy.sh`
-- make a change to blinky.py
+- make a change to `blinky.py` to test
 - run `sh deploy.sh`

 ---